gospogied/on-charge-controller/README.md

 ## QUICK START GUIDE

-1. Unless Magisk is not installed, always install/upgrade from Magisk Manager or dedicated ACC front-end.
-Apps such as EX Kernel Manager and FK Kernel Manager are also good options.
+1. Unless Magisk is not installed, always install/upgrade from Magisk Manager.
-2. [Optional] run `su -c acc STOP_LEVEL RESUME_LEVEL` (default `80 70`) or use a front-end app to change settings.
-3. If you encounter any trouble, scroll down to the `TROUBLESHOOTING`, `TIPS` and `FAQ` sections.
+2. If you encounter any trouble, scroll down to the `TROUBLESHOOTING`, `TIPS` and `FAQ` sections.

 ### Notes

-- `2` is optional because there are default settings.
-For details, refer to the `DEFAULT CONFIGURATION` section below.

-- Settings can be overwhelming.
-Start with what you understand and leave everything else default - until you have squeezed enough knowledge from this document.

-- Uninstall: depending o the installed variant, you can run `su -c acc --uninstall` or flash `/sdcard/acc-uninstaller.zip` (both are universal), use Magisk Manager (app) or [Magisk Manager for Recovery Mode (utility)](https://github.com/VR-25/mm/), or clear the front-end app data.
+- Uninstall: depending o the installed variant, you can run `su -c on-charge-controller --uninstall` or flash `/sdcard/acc-uninstaller.zip` (both are universal), use Magisk Manager (app).
 The flashable uninstaller works everywhere - Magisk Manager, kernel managers, TWRP, etc..